ckronlage/AID-HS/README.md

 **Automated and Interpretable Detection of Hippocampal Sclerosis**

-AID-HS extracts hippocampal volume- and surface-based features from T1w scans using [HippUnfold](https://hippunfold.readthedocs.io/en/latest/), to provide an in-depth characterisation of hippocampal abnormality and provide an automated detection and lateralisation of hippocampal sclerosis (HS).
+AID-HS extracts hippocampal volume- and surface-based features from T1w scans using [HippUnfold](https://hippunfold.readthedocs.io/en/latest/), and provides an in-depth characterisation of hippocampal abnormalities as well as the automated detection and lateralisation of hippocampal sclerosis (HS).
 For more details please read our [manuscript](https://onlinelibrary.wiley.com/doi/10.1002/ana.27089?af=R))

 Note:
-- AID-HS has been developped on T1w scans acauired at 3T.
-It is not yet thoroughly evaluated on 1.5T and 7T data
+- You will need the following demographic information (age at scan & sex) to run AID-HS on your patient's T1 MRI scan.
-- You will need demographic information (age at scan, sex) to run AID-HS on your patients.
+- AID-HS has been developed on T1w scans acquired at 3T.
+It has not yet been thoroughly evaluated on 1.5T and 7T data

 Pipeline overview:\
 <img src="images/overview_pipeline.jpg " height="500" />